We declare mosquito season is finally over in the Washington region

 Yes, we can declare mosquito season over, for the most part.

 The late-season mosquito onslaught arose from warm and humid conditions that lasted much longer than normal.
 Low temperatures were above 60 degrees on 13 straight days in the first half of October, the longest such streak on record.
 It was like summer never ended.
-Not until Sunday did the mercury sink below 54 degrees, the latest into the season on record.
+Not until Sunday did the mercury sink below 54 degrees, the latest in the season on record.

 On Monday and Tuesday, the temperature slipped below an important threshold: 50 degrees.
 Mosquitoes do not function well when temperatures drop below this.